-The government provided information about Covid-19 in Estonian, Russian, and English languages with the aim of informing both domestic and international audiences.
-144 Estonia opened a new helpline on March 16th to release pressure on its existing infrastructure.
-The hotline was serviced in Estonian, Russian, and English.
-145 At its opening, the Interior Minister emphasised
+The government provided information about Covid-19 in Estonian, Russian, and English languages with the aim of informing both domestic and international audiences.144 Estonia opened a new helpline on March 16th to release pressure on its existing infrastructure.
+The hotline was serviced in Estonian, Russian, and English.145 At its opening, the Interior Minister emphasised the importance of fast, reliable, and verified information.
+Thus, it could support the aims of the government's proactive communications.

 During the state of emergency, the Government Office under the Prime Minister developed a service that came to be known as the Single Point of Information: a backend database encompassing the whole of government was designed to answer frequently asked questions by the general public and functioned in Estonian, Russian, and English.
 The aim of the system was to keep public messages as clear and unambiguous as possible.
-At the peak of the first wave, the system contained over a thousand questions and answers structured according to different themes.
+At the peak of the first wave, the system contained over a thousand guestions and answers structured according to different themes.
 Content automatically mirrored Estonia's central Covid crisis webpage (kriis.ee), the national crisis information hotline (1247), the online portal of the Estonia's biggest daily newspaper Postimees, and several libraries.